-- 16.9.1 As a starting point, appeal(s) against HREC or ECRA -related business/decision(s) must be submitted to the HREC or ECRA secretariat for attention of the HREC or ECRA in the first instance. - 16.9.2 Appeal(s) must contain clear reasons, motivation and desired results. - 16.9.3 HREC or ECRA should resolve the matter expediently, preferably within seven (7) business days after receipt of such submission. - 16.9.4 In the event that the matter is not satisfactorily resolved at the HREC or ECRA level, PI may escalate the matter to the R&D Committee through the Executive responsible for Research Operations and Compliance.
-The R&D Committee will make a decision whether to set up an independent expert committee to review matter or accept decision of the HREC or ECRA.
-If set up, the expert committee's recommendation will be final and binding to all parties.
+- 16.9.1 As a starting point, appeal(s) against HREC or ECRA -related business/decision(s) must be submitted to the HREC or ECRA secretariat for attention of the HREC or ECRA in the first instance. - 16.9.2 Appeal(s) must contain clear reasons, motivation and desired results. - 16.9.3 HREC or ECRA should resolve the matter expediently, preferably within seven (7) business days after receipt of such submission. - 16.9.4 In the event that the matter is not satisfactorily resolved at the HREC or ECRA level, PI may escalate the matter to the Executives responsible for Research Operations and Compliance and Research Strategy.
+The Executives, after consultation with the SAMRC President, will set up an independent expert committee to review matter.
+The expert committee's recommendation will be final and binding to all parties.